Monitor Meraki infrastructure in NPM

 |Access Point||Thin Access Point|

-- SSID information: Meraki does not provide any SSID information, this field is empty in resources and reports.
+- SSID information: NPM does not support displaying SSID information for Meraki devices.
+This field is empty in widgets and reports.

 - Response time and packet loss: SolarWinds NPM does not poll response time and packet loss for Meraki infrastructure.
 Any metrics shown for response time and packet loss are polled from the cloud and not from the node.
 In the cloud, a load balancer selects the node used for the traffic, so the values might be polled on different nodes for each poll.